 Registry: In regard to healthcare, a registry is a database containing relevant information about individuals with a particular disease or condition so that research can be more efficiently and effectively conducted.

 Scheie Syndrome: Mild end of a clinical spectrum of MPS I. See MPS I

 Seizure: Disruption of electrical signals in the brain.
 Seizures may cause brief changes in a person’s body movements, awareness, emotions or sense such as taste, smell, vision, or hearing.

 Sly Syndrome: See MPS VII

 Small molecules: In the context of treating rare diseases, small molecules are those that are not large macromolecules (such as proteins) and are often more likely to cross the blood brain barrier (BB)

-Swallowing study: (modified barium swallow study): Videotaped X ray of an individual’s oral (mouth) and pharyngeal (throat) mechanism during eating or drinking.
+Swallowing study: (modified barium swallow study): A videotaped X-ray of an individual’s oral (mouth) and pharyngeal (throat) mechanism during eating or drinking.
 This procedure is often ordered to evaluate for obstruction or aspiration.
 The results from this procedure may allow for a therapist to better identify ways to safely feed the individual and ways to help the family make appropriate modifications.

-Translational research: In a medical research context, it aims to ‘translate’ finding in fundamental research into medical practice and meaningful health outcomes.
+Translational research: Research that aims to 'translate' findings in the laboratory into medical practice and meaningful health outcomes.